rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. _Graphs-Tutorial-label:

-Working with the :py:mod:`graphs` module
+Working with the :code:`graphs` module
 ----------------------------------------

 .. contents::